West London Institute of Higher Education: The 1980s

+In 1986 plans were unveiled to merge Ealing Technical College with the Institute from September 1987.
+The enlarged institution would seek Polytechnic status.
+However, the 1988 Education Reform Act granted independence from local councils to more than 70 polytechnics and higher education colleges throughout the country, making the move unnecessary for ETC, which went on to become Thames Valley University.

+For its size and status (Higher Education colleges in the UK were not expected to be high research performers), the Institute performed relatively well in research, with several departments achieving national recognition in the Research Assessment Exercises of the 1980s and 1990s (1992 result here) – WLIHE also did well in the 1996 assessment – and a few staff held national research awards from the ESRC and other bodies.

-The merger with Brunel University
+The merger with Brunel University London (BUL)

-A merger approach by the Vice-Chancellor of Brunel University, Professor Michael Sterling, went amicably – WLIHE had expertise and subject areas that Brunel did not.
+A new merger approach by the Vice-Chancellor of Brunel University London, Professor Michael Sterling, in the early 1990s went amicably – WLIHE had expertise and subject areas that BUL did not.
 In 1995 WLIHE ceased to exist.
-For the next two years, its campuses and departments were known as Brunel University College, under the stewardship of a Provost, Prof. Eric Billett, and then simply as Brunel University from 1997.
-This status prevailed for about six years before Brunel decided to centralise all its operations on its Uxbridge campus, 8 miles away.
+For the next two years, its campuses and departments were known as Brunel University College, under the stewardship of a Provost, Prof. Eric Billett.
+This status prevailed for about six years before BUL decided to centralise all its operations on its Uxbridge campus, 8 miles away.
 By this time, many departments had already moved from Osterley to Uxbridge.

-The East Twickenham campus, which contained several older buildings and had a riverfront location, was sold off in 2005 and was largely demolished and converted into luxury housing.
+The East Twickenham campus of the Institute, which contained several older buildings and had a riverfront location, was sold off in 2005 and was largely demolished and converted into luxury housing.
 Its central building, Gordon House, was on the market for two years at £15,000,000 after being sold once.
 It has been renamed Richmond House, even though it is not in Richmond.